 - beginning of July - Select board will approved Tax Rates:

 *Tax rate is applied per 100 Assess value

 Our primary responsibility is to assess all real property in town in compliance with applicable Vermont State Statutes.
 In most instances, this will be fair market value.
 This includes annual maintenance such as updating changes resulting from building permits, structural changes or improvements to the property, as well as periodic revaluations.

 - Property Record Cards

-- Tax maps, which are periodically updated to correspond with survey changes
+- Tax maps, which are updated annually (As of April 1st) to correspond with survey changes

 Tax Map Discrepancies